 One of life’s greatest difficulties is when you have a family member, loved one or friend that suffers from addiction.
-You may feel sadness, anger, hurt and frustration while simultaneously worrying and wanting to help them.
+You may feel sadness, anger, hurt, and frustration while simultaneously worrying and wanting to help them.
 Learning how to best support an addict is trying and hard.
 But it can be hard to not wonder what is an enabler?

 What is an enabler?